 Iowa Artist Fellows

 Tiberiu Chelcea takes elements and processes of traditional art disciplines, such as printmaking and drawing, and combines them with parts and operations of digital technologies.
 His work demonstrates unexpected correlations between old and new technologies, and issues of consumption, serial design, automated vs labor-intensive processes, are brought to the fore.
-His works been exhibited throughout United States (New York, Pennsylvania, Tennessee, Iowa and other states) as well as Mexico, Egypt and Brazil, and has received a Pollock-Krasner Foundation grant in addition to several Iowa Arts Council project grants.
-Mr. Chelcea was born in Romania and came to United States to pursue a PhD in Computer Science.
+His works have been exhibited throughout the United States (New York, Pennsylvania, Tennessee, Iowa and other states) as well as Mexico, Egypt and Brazil, and has received a Pollock-Krasner Foundation grant in addition to several Iowa Arts Council project grants.
+Mr. Chelcea was born in Romania and came to the United States to pursue a PhD in Computer Science.
 He has received several awards, fellowships, and patents in the field of electronic and digital design, which continues to be a major source of inspiration for his art.

 Garth Greenwell is the author of What Belongs to You, which won the British Book Award for Debut of the Year, was longlisted for the National Book Award, and was a finalist for several other awards, including the PEN/Faulkner Award, the LA Times Book Prize, and the James Tait Black Memorial Prize.
 It was named a Best Book of 2016 by over 50 publications in nine countries, and is being translated into over a dozen languages.
 His new book of fiction, Cleanness, was published in January 2020.
 A New York Times Book Review Editors’ Choice, it has been named a Best Book of 2020 So Far by Time, the BBC, Entertainment Weekly, and Esquire, and was recently longlisted for the UK’s Gordon Burn Prize.
 A 2020 Guggenheim Fellow, he lives in Iowa City.